Config reference

 Example:

-Global envkey: env
+Global env

 type: map string => string or map with execution mode